lotus64yt/discord-tickets-pro/README.md

 ```

 ### Tickets manager (Create Transcript)
-> This method use a [external module](https://www.npmjs.com/package/discord-html-transcripts)
+> This method use an [external module](https://www.npmjs.com/package/discord-html-transcripts)

 ```js
 new TicketsManager(Client)